 - Telekom and SAP, in conjunction with the German government, are building a COVID-warning app that will be rolled out as soon as next week.

-- Executives from Morgan Stanley noted that the recent rebound in jobs numbers and the reopening of the economy are all positives and that there’s no evidence that a second wave of COVID is coming.
+- Executives from Morgan Stanley noted that the recent rebound in jobs numbers and the reopening of the economy are all positives and that there’s no evidence that the second wave of COVID is coming.

 - Becton Dickinson & Co noted that the fall is when a potential second wave could be of greatest risk (the fall is also peak flu season.)

-- Medtronic executives stated that, if there is a second wave (which they do not predict) that “everybody, the hospitals, physicians, industry, patients are better equipped to deal with it.”
+- Medtronic executives stated that if there is a second wave (which they do not predict) that “everybody, the hospitals, physicians, industry, patients are better equipped to deal with it.”

 IHS Markit (Earnings Call Transcript – 6/23)

 My personal view as we plan is that there will be some second and third waves like we’ve just seen in Beijing.
-But I believe communities, governments, hospitals, a whole bunch of therapeutics and other things are starting to emerge, and the management of the waves will be more contained and the return to business and resumption to business will be faster.
+But I believe communities, governments, hospitals, a whole bunch of therapeutics, and other things are starting to emerge, and the management of the waves will be more contained and the return to business and resumption to business will be faster.

-So I do think the 5% floor is a solid floor and one that provides our shareholders with a peak to how we think in terms of a second wave.
+So I do think the 5% floor is a solid floor and one that provides our shareholders with a peak at how we think in terms of a second wave.
 But really, our confidence is in the 7% to 9% and actually performing the businesses that we run, that we know how to run, and returning to a more normalized approach to running our business.